 Abby M. McCloskey, founder of McCloskey Policy LLC, is an economist and political commentator.

-Previously, McCloskey was the Program Director of Economic Policy at the American Enterprise Institute (AEI) in Washington DC; the Director of Research at the Financial Services Roundtable; a staffer for U.S. Senator Richard Shelby (R-AL), and; a policy associate with the Charles G. Koch Charitable Foundation and the Mercatus Center at George Mason University.
+Previously, McCloskey was the Program Director of Economic Policy at the American Enterprise Institute (AEI) in Washington DC; the Director of Research at the Financial Services Roundtable, a trade association for the 100 largest financial institutions; a staffer for U.S. Senator Richard Shelby (R-AL), and; a policy associate with the Charles G. Koch Charitable Foundation and the Mercatus Center at George Mason University.

-McCloskey is widely published, with her work appearing in the Wall Street Journal, National Affairs, National Review, American Banker, Real Clear Markets, US News and World Report, and AEI's Economic Studies series, among others.
-She is a contributor with Forbes and The Dallas Morning News.
+McCloskey is widely published, with her work regularly appearing in the Wall Street Journal, National Affairs, National Review, Forbes, American Banker, Real Clear Markets, US News and World Report, and AEI's Economic Studies series, among others.
+She is a contributor with The Dallas Morning News.

 McCloskey has testified about her research before the U.S. Congress, appears on major media outlets, and is often a guest speaker for graduate school classes, research conferences, and political associations.